federater/federater.github.io/index.markdown

 Note that user count is self-reported, and some sites have patched this to display an artificially-high or -low number, or simply a random one.

-FedeRater doesn't look at the content of any posts, rules, etc., or the software in use.
+FedeRater doesn't look at the content of any posts, rules, etc., or the software in use (other than to record it).
+If your site has a lot of interaction with edgelords because you like to lecture them, I will direct you to Popehat's Rule of Goats.

 ### The human side